denv3rr/clear/docs/ai_assistant.md

 # AI Assistant Plan (Draft)

 ## Current Status
-- API route `/api/assistant/query` exists; limited rules-based summarizer handles client/news/tracker prompts.
+- API route `/api/assistant/query` accepts JSON payloads and returns structured responses (answer/sources/confidence/warnings/meta) from a rules-based summarizer.
 - Unsupported modes or questions return explicit "not implemented" payloads with a 501 status and `meta` warnings.
-- UI/CLI chat surfaces are not implemented yet.
+- Web chat drawer and CLI assistant module are implemented; persistence is still planned.

 ## Goals
 - Provide a deterministic insight layer on top of existing analytics, news, and client data.